Find Nursing Colleges

 12 Yearly Graduations

 The 10th most popular school in the country for critical care nursing majors who are seeking their master's degree is Dewey University - Hato Rey.
 Each year, around 500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,480 per year, while in-state graduate students, on average, pay $5,335 per year.
-The critical care nursing program at Dewey University - Hato Rey awarded 12 master's degrees during the 2020-2021 school year.
-About 58% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their master's degree in critical care nursing from Dewey University - Hato Rey.
+About 88% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #11